LiberTEM/LiberTEM/docs/source/tips.rst

 Using SSH forwarding
 --------------------

-As there is currently no built-in authentication yet, listening on a different host than :code:`127.0.0.1` / :code:`localhost` is disabled.
-As a workaround, if you want to access LiberTEM from a different computer, you can use ssh port forwarding.
+As there is no built-in authentication yet, LiberTEM should not listen on a network port where untrusted parties have access.
+You can use ssh port forwarding from `localhost` instead to access LiberTEM from a different computer.

 For example with conda:

 .. code-block:: shell

-     $ ssh -L 9000:localhost:9000 <remote-hostname> "source activate libertem; libertem-server"
+     $ ssh -L 9000:localhost:9000 <remote-hostname> "conda activate libertem; libertem-server"

 Or, with virtualenv: